GREGONTHEGO/Gregs-Machine-Learning-Expedition/README.md

 The project here is cleaning and making all of the features numeric so that my NN can learn how likely a pacient is going to pass away.
 This only cleans 10 of the columns that I thought was important.
 However, I learned that giving features that do not seemingly have any relation to death can make the neural network much more accurate.

 In another project using the same dataset I switched from using 10 columns to using all 47 columns.
 This means I switched all of the words in the dataset into numbers.
 I also used a standard scaler as there are certain columns where I do not want the answers to be worth more or less than each other.
 I will be working on making this better over the summer by looking into other feature working techniques.

+# IMDB Dataset

+This project takes the imdb dataset and loads the 10000 most frequent words decodes and one hot encodes them to their position in the 10000 words.
+The review will be one hot encoded so that if there is "great" in the review the index of "great" in the 10000 will be set to one.
+The problems with going over reviews like this is that it does not care about the order of words, number of words, or punctuation.
+This is how we made the words able to be processed by a DNN.
+The model for this preprocessed data is a sequential neural network where there are 3 layers that have l1, l2 and dropout for regularrization.
+And a final sigmoid node that decides whether the review is a positive or negative review.

+# MNIST Dataset

+This dataset is a compilation of 60000 hand drawn numbers from 0 to 9.
+What I did with this project was to combine some of the numbers together.
+For example, 0 and 1, 2 and 3, so on.
+The model that I used for this test was with a sequential neural network that has two layers an input of a 1D array of the picture and an output of the softmax of the five possible mixtures.

+# Cats and Dogs Dataset

+This project loads the cats and dogs dataset from the tensorflow datasets.
+The model is a convolutional neural network that takes the 150 x 150 rgb images and does data augmentation to allow the dataset to seem larger than it is.
+It also uses l2 and dropout for regularization.